 Alter the schema of database tables

-You can add fields to or drop fields from tables you own in the database from the Fields tab of the Table Properties or Feature Class Properties dialog box in ArcGIS for Desktop.
+You can add fields to or drop fields from tables you own in the database from the Fields tab of the Table Properties or Feature Class Properties dialog box in ArcGIS Desktop.

-If your database management system allows it, you can change the name of an existing database table from ArcGIS for Desktop.
+If your database management system allows it, you can change the name of an existing database table from ArcGIS Desktop.

-You can use tools in ArcGIS for Desktop to load data from other data sources into your database.
+You can use tools in ArcGIS Desktop to load data from other data sources into your database.
 Options for loading data using ArcGIS include the following:

 - Copy tables from a source database and paste them into a destination database.